 Outdoor cats are not recommended to have this procedure because they would be exposed to more harm in the wild (Kogan, 2019).
 The current policy on free-roaming owned cats says that they are exposed to increased injury, death by means of vehicles, attacks from other animals, human cruelty, and extreme weather and thus should not be subjected to this procedure (American Veterinary, 2019).

 This procedure therefore is not necessary and not justified and should not be commonplace in animal healthcare.
 It does not improve the wellbeing of the cat except for in extreme circumstances.
 Many sources point to an increase in desirable behavior after new stimuli are given to the cat, and scratching is natural so it should not be impeded on by this surgery.
 Declawing is a very antiquated procedure that is no longer recommended in almost all cases.
-Although it has been shown to increase cat’s desirable behavior, overall it takes away from their wellbeing
+Although it has been shown to increase cat’s desirable behavior, overall it takes away from their wellbeing.

 Table 2.
 The Breakdown of owners that had both spay, neuter, and or declawing procedures.
 This table illustrates that the majority of pet owners opt for spaying and neutering, but declawing has significantly less percentage of completion.
 This table shows that along with spaying and neutering, declawing was once thought to be of equal importance (Moesta, 2012).